catcosmo/scuttlebutt-parrot/questions.md

 ## 13 have you ever experienced some kind of emotions you would descripe as
 ## negative while using a social network?

+## 14 how long does it take for you until who stop using a site?

+## 15 how important for you are new features?

+## 16 in which interval you expect from an page an introduction of new features?

+## 17 Would you descripe yourself as an early adapter?

+## 18 How long does it take for you to comfortable with an social network?

+## 19 How much time do you spend on social networks in average.

+## 20 Have you ever submitted a bug to any site?